Ezekiel Elliott Player Prop Bets for NFL Week 18 - Dallas vs. Philadelphia - NewsBreak

 Season Stats

-- The Cowboys, who rank first in the NFL in points scored, have dropped back to pass 58.4% of the time while running the ball 41.6% of the time.
+- The Cowboys, who rank first in the NFL in points scored, have dropped back to pass 58.4% of the time while opting for the ground attack 41.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Elliott's matchup with the Eagles.